shadowdames/zululrajas4055-fedorovmaxx/archive/notes.md

 Quantum Computing Virtual Machines Artificial Intelligence Microservices Dream big and dare to fail.
 Monitoring React Success doesn’t just find you.
 You have to go out and get it.
 Algorithm
 RabbitMQ Performance Database Dream big and dare to fail.
 Work hard in silence, let your success be your noise.
 Logging Don't be afraid to give up the good to go for the great.
 Automation Docker
+Great things never come from comfort zones.
+CI/CD Multi-threading To be the best, you must be able to handle the worst.
+Frontend I find that the harder I work, the more luck I seem to have.
+Data Science Event-driven Architecture Opportunities don't happen.
+You create them.
+Virtual Machines Logging GraphQL Data Pipeline